mlswg/mls-extensions/draft-ietf-mls-extensions.md

 An application using AppAck to guard against loss/suppression of application messages also needs to ensure that AppAck messages and the Commits that reference them are not dropped.
 One way to do this is to always encrypt Proposal and Commit messages, to make it more difficult for the Delivery Service to recognize which messages contain AppAcks.
 The application can also have clients enforce an AppAck schedule, reporting loss if an AppAck is not received at the expected time.

 ## Targeted Messages

-In addition to the sender authentication, Targeted Messages are authenticated by using a preshared key (PSK) between the sender and the recipient.
+In addition to the sender authentication, Targeted Messages are authenticated by using a pre-shared key (PSK) between the sender and the recipient.
 The PSK is exported from the group key schedule using the label "targeted message psk".
 This ensures that the PSK is only valid for a specific group and epoch, and the Forward Secrecy and Post-Compromise Security guarantees of the group key